| Phu Kradueng Mountain/Rock |

 Overview

 There is an abundance cliffs, savannas, streams, waterfalls, and forests to explore.
 Many trails go through these areas with an opportunity to see several different types of vegetation from tropical forests to evergreen and pine trees at higher elevations.
 The area is the head watershed of the Lam Nam Phong River which is one of the most important rivers in northeastern Thailand.
-All of these things makes Phu Kradueng one of the most visited places in Thailand and a popular mountain climb for Thai and foreign trekkers.
+All of these things makes Phu Kradueng a popular mountain to hike for Thai and foreign trekkers.

 The mountain is located in Phu Kradueng National Park.
 This was supposed to be Thailand's first National Park but lack of funding and other circumstances prevented this from happening.
 It wasn't until 1949 that government funds were finally available, then it took another ten years before Phu Kradueng was granted National Park status.
 It became Thailand's second National Park after Khao Yai in the Nakhon Ratchasima Province.